raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Clients MAY send non-response-requiring DSO request messages at any time on a connection, but a "DSO session" is only considered established after:

-* the client has sents its first response-requiring DSO request message, and
+* the client has sent its first response-requiring DSO request message, and
-* (at the server) the server has received this request and transmited its response
+* (at the server) the server has received this request and transmitted its response
 * (at the client) the client has received the server's response

 Once a "DSO session" has been established,